Golf Tutorials

 By Spencer Lanoue

 Walking up to the first tee with a jumbled golf bag is a recipe for a stressful round.
 A well-organized bag, where every club and accessory has its place, isn't just for pros - it's one of the simplest ways for any golfer to clear their head and focus on the shot at hand.
-This guide will give you a straightforward system for setting up your golf bag, from club placement to pocket essentials, turning it an organized asset that supports your game.
+This guide will give you a straightforward system for setting up your golf bag, from club placement to pocket essentials, turning it into an organized asset that supports your game.

 Understanding the Layout of Your Golf Bag

-Before you start stuffing clubs in randomly, take a look at your bag's design.
+Before you start putting clubs in randomly, take a look at your bag's design.
 Most modern golf bags come with dividers at the top, creating separate sections.
 This is the foundation of your organizational system.
 While bags vary, they generally follow a universal logic.

 • Stand Bags: Often used by walkers, these bags typically have 4 to 6 dividers.